-The Exerpeutic 6000 QF is not an extremely heavy elliptical machine but does weigh approx. 84 lbs (38 kg).
+The Exerpeutic 6000 QF is not an extremely heavy elliptical machine but weighs approx. 84 lbs (38 kg).
 This weight and its low center of gravity provide plenty of stability.
-Its rear base features polygonal caps that can be rotated and used as adjustable stabilizers, while its front base integrates transport wheels.
+In addition, its rear base features polygonal caps that can be rotated and used as adjustable stabilizers, while its front base integrates transport wheels.

 Handlebars and pedals

 The mobile handlebars have more extended grips and ball grips at the top.
-They don’t have sensors, and they attach to the mast and the pedal bars.
+They don’t have sensors and attach to the mast and pedal bars.
 Therefore, they cannot be locked; they will continue to move for as long as you pedal.
-Both sets of handlebars have a layer of rubber foam material on their grips for improved comfort.
+Both handlebars have a layer of rubber foam on their grips for improved comfort.

 The pedals are a durable ABS material.
-They have a ribbed, anti-slip surface and inner/frond guards for extra foot stability.
+They have a ribbed, anti-slip surface, and inner/frond guards for extra foot stability.
 However, they don’t have extra cushioning or other additional shock-absorption elements.
-Nonetheless, just like any other elliptical machines, the 6000 QF does eliminate a lot of the impact on your joints.
+Nonetheless, just like any other elliptical machine, the 6000 QF does eliminate a lot of the impact on your joints.

 The pedals are non-adjustable.
 They’re attached to a set of durable bars.
-Also, along with the crank elements, they’re rated for a maximum user weight capacity of 270 lbs (122 kg).
+Also, the crank elements have a maximum user weight capacity of 270 lbs (122 kg).

 6000 QF Elliptical path, stride, and step-up height